JMTX/Getting-and-Cleaning-Data-Course-Project/README.md

 This script proceeds in 5 steps described here:

 1- Merges the training and the test sets to create one data set:
    a) go the the training rep 'train/'
    b) load the training data in a dataframe from the txt file 'X_train.txt'
    c) load the label ID data in a dataframe from  the text file 'y_train.txt' and name the only column 'activity_label'
    d) load the id of participant in a dataframe from the text file 'subject_train.txt' and name the only column 'participant_ID'
-   e) cbind the three dataframes in a train dataset a')b')c')d')e') do the same with the test data
+   e) cbind the three dataframes in a train dataset
+   a')b')c')d')e') do the same with the test data
    f) merge the train and test datasets using rbind ( no need to use the merge function here)

 2- Extracts only the measurements on the mean and standard deviation for each measurement:
    a) load the features names from the txt file 'features.txt' and use it to give a name to the feature columns (2:562) of the merged dataset
    b) extract the column of the merged dataset with a name which contains "mean" or "std" and ofc keep the participant_id and activity_label columns.

-3- Uses descriptive activity names to name the activities in the data set
+3- Uses descriptive activity names to name the activities in the data set:
    a) load the activity names in a dataframe from the txt file 'activity_labels.txt'
    b) replace the label ID by their label name using mutate function

 4- Appropriately labels the data set with descriptive variable names.

-5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
    a) group the dataset by activity and by subject
    b) compute the mean of each variable (by activity, by subject) using summarize_all and mean functions

 Notes: in reality the step 4 is done in part during step 1 and before step 2